 Review the list above and consider if any of these factors are creeping up on you or your company to increase the risk of stupid decisions.
 MindSet can also help you improve – consider our offering below.

-To learn dozens of proven MindSet insights and tools that will help you advance your business and avoid making these costly mistakes, consider investing in our upcoming MindSet Leadership Series.
-Offered in partnership with the Greater Omaha Chamber, this elite program is designed to help executives, directors, and other key decision-makers propel their companies to even greater success.
+To learn dozens of proven MindSet insights and tools that will help you advance your business and avoid making these costly mistakes, consider investing in our upcoming MindSet Leadership Series or Propel Leadership Accelerator.
+This elite program is designed to help executives, directors, and other key decision-makers propel their companies to even greater success.